 Electric Bike Motors

-Electric bikes come mostly with hub or Pedelec motors.
-In a rear hub motor, the motor is located in the hub of the bike wheel.
-Pedelec motors are located at the crank area and transfer power to the chain which in turn drives power to the wheel.
+Electric bikes come mostly with hub motor or mid-drive motor.
+A hub motor is either located in the front or rear hub of the bike wheel.
+While a mid-drive motor is located at the crank area and transfer power to the chain which in turn drives power to the wheel.

-In general, Pedelec motors offer a more comfortable, balanced ride that can feel more natural as you pedal.
+In general, mid-drive motors offer a more comfortable, balanced ride that can feel more natural as you pedal.

 Most ebike models are programmed with various levels of assistance, from standby levels where the bike will operate naturally like a traditional bike, to high assistance levels that make fast work of steep gradients.
 Generally, assistance levels will include the following settings, and sometimes more.